Water Quality Status

 a clean and beautiful place to live and enjoy recreational opportunities.

 Some basic things you need to about LACA: LACA is “all volunteer”.

 It has no property or office or paid staff.
 General meetings are held

 annually.
 Our newsletters and website have the contact information for

 all officers.
 You can also email us via our web site www.lakeannavirginia.org

 or send a note to our post office box 217 Mineral VA 23117.

 ORGANIZATION: LACA is led by a Board of Directors elected

 by the membership.
-Board meetings are the first Thursday of each.
+Board meetings are the first Thursday of each month.
 They

 are open to members and the public.
 Officers are elected annually at the